-The CEDR Mediator skills training is a five-day programme of comprehensive tuition in effective dispute resolution where participants are trained in the skills for effective mediation of commercial disputes and assessed for CEDR Accreditation, internationally recognised as the standard of excellence.
+CEDR Mediator skills training is a five-day programme of comprehensive tuition and participation in effective dispute resolution where participants are trained in the skills needed for effective mediation of commercial disputes and assessed for CEDR Accreditation, internationally recognised as the standard of excellence.

 The programme is offered as an 'open course' throughout the year and on an 'in-company' basis subject to a minimum group of 12/15.
 We have also developed a number of partnering models to work with in-country organisations to deliver the course in other jurisdictions.
 For further details on this, please click here.